 EQUIPMENT.
-Machinery, tools, materials, and other supplies, not including vehicles, that are needed by a capital facility to provide the level of service specified by the Infrastructure Improvements Plan but excluding replacement of the same after initial development of the capital facility.
+Machinery, tools, materials, and other supplies, not including vehicles, that are needed by a capital facility to provide the level of service specified by the Infrastructure Improvements Plan, but excluding replacement of the same after initial development of the capital facility.

 EXCLUDED LIBRARY FACILITY.
-Library facilities for which development fees may not be charged pursuant to A.R.S. § 9-463.05.
+Library facilities for which development fees may not be charged pursuant to A.R.S. § 9-463.05, including that portion of any library facility that exceeds 10,000 square feet, and equipment, vehicles or appurtenances associated with library operations.